 - Never sneak out -- your toddler will always worry that you're going to disappear again.
 Say good-bye each time.

 - Ask your babysitter or nanny to distract your child while you go out the door.
 Exit quickly to reduce the drama.

 - When you return, give your child a big hug to let him know you love him and missed him.

 Your Toddler's Development This Month

-Now that your toddler has passed his big 1st birthday, he’s gaining more control over his world every day.
+Now that your toddler has passed his first birthday, he’s gaining more control over his world every day.